CyanCQC/CyanCQC/README.md

 ## Hi there 👋

-- 📕 Undergraduate student in UESTC
+- 📕 Student in UESTC
 - 🧠 Majoring in Artificial Intelligence
 - 🔬 Currently working on computer vision (specifically scene recognition)
 - 🟢 Currently a green hand in contributions...